HerrNamenlos123/JTAG_Interface/README.md

 If you now want to go further, you can open the Intel Quartus project with Intel Quartus (obviously :P) and compile it.
 When compilation was successful, you need to bit-reverse the output file (`FPGA code/projects/JTAG_PenetrationTest/output_files/MKRVIDOR4000.ttf`).
 For that, refer to the following page:

 https://systemes-embarques.fr/wp/archives/mkr-vidor-4000-programmation-du-fpga-partie-1/
+You should only need to refer to the part which explains reversing the bitstream, as other things like uploading it are already handled by this project.
+The rest of it might also be interesting tho (Google translate does the trick).

 Once you successfully reversed the bitstream, simply rename it to `FPGA_Bitstream.h` and paste it into your previously created `libraries/FPGA_Controller` directory in your sketchbook.
 That will overwrite the default bitstream of this project and your own custom bitstream will be uploaded next time.

 Now upload the example again and see if everything is still working.
-If yes, you can now finally start editing the Quartus project and your Arduino files to something amazing!
+If yes, you can now finally start editing the Quartus project and your Arduino files to do something amazing!